jed/authom/README.md

 Authome was designed to solve one problem and solve it well.
 It has an intuitive node.js-like API, no external dependencies, and doesn't force any particular persistence, session, middleware approaches on you.

-Authome currently supports Github and Google.
+Authome currently supports Github, Google, and Facebook.

 Authome is pronounced [ˈôTHəm], like "awesome" while holding your tongue.